-- For ingested substances, activated charcoal without sorbitol 1 gram/kg PO - Beta-blocker overdose: glucagon 1 mg every 5 minutes IVP - Organophosphates: atropine 2-4 mg IVP or IM every 5 minutes until the patient has dry secretions and adequate oxygenation - Specific antidotes or antibiotics, if available
+- Beta-blocker overdose: glucagon 1 mg every 5 minutes IVP - Organophosphates: atropine 2-4 mg IVP or IM every 5 minutes until the patient has dry secretions and adequate oxygenation - Specific antidotes or antibiotics, if available

 - Do not give anything by mouth to a poisoned patient without medical consultation. - Call the Poison Center early (preferably via EMRC with a base station also online or 800-222-1222) as the poison specialists may have valuable treatment recommendations. - For opioid overdoses, patients may become agitated or violent following naloxone administration due to opioid withdrawal, hypoxia, or other the effects of other ingested substances. - The opioid reversal effect of naloxone is limited to approximately 1 hour.
 Extended release opioids (methadone, oxycodone extended-release) may have a longer duration of action.
-These patients are at a higher risk of recurrent respiratory depression.
+These patients are at a higher risk of recurrent respiratory depression. - Clinicians are encouraged to engage co-responder programs in their jurisdiction to connect patients refusing transport with available recovery resources.
+For jurisdictions without such programs, refer these patients to 9-8-8.